brunoricardosecco/reactjs-code-lint-configs/README.md

 `commitizen init cz-conventional-changelog --save --save-exact`

-Now commitizen must be working on.
+Now, commitizen must be working on.
 To test the magic and use, just execute:

 `git cz`